Ancient Galleys

 (Source : http://www.vizin.org/projects/gurob/solution.html )

-This ship may have been a model of the Homeric eikosoros with two files of 10 rowers.
-It is believed that Odysseus was possibly sailing on this kind of ship and that he and his bunch of Mycenaean sailors were raiding the eastern Mediterranean coasts as far as Egypt where they may have been defeated by Ramsses II around 1278 BC, a few years before the Trojan War[3].
+By counting the number of (supposed) oarports, this ship could hardly be a model of the Homeric ‘eikosoros’ with two files of 10 rowers (Odyssey, 1, 280), but could be a ‘triaconter’ (triakontoros) with two files of 15 rowers, or even a ‘penteconter’ (pentekontoros) with two files of 25 rowers.
+These ships were respectively around 20 m and 30 m long, with a beam around 3 m and a draught around 0.5 m.
+The black hull (pitch/asphalt covered) induced the Homeric word “black ship”[3].
+It is believed that Odysseus was sailing on this kind of ship and that he and his bunch of Mycenaean sailors were raiding the eastern Mediterranean coasts as far as Egypt where they may have been defeated by Ramsses II around 1278 BC, a few years before the Trojan War[4].

-The Phoenicians would later on include two levels of oarsmen (see Sennacherib relief below) and the Greeks would include a third level in the famous “trireme”.
+The Phoenicians would later include two levels of oarsmen (see Sennacherib relief below) and the Greeks would include a third level in the famous “trireme”.

-Triremes first appear in Ionia and soon become the main type of battle ship in the Mediterranean area from the end of the 6th until the 4th century BC, then again with the Romans until the 4th century AD because of their efficiency.
-The trireme is considered as a major Greek ancient invention because of its speed, manoeuvrability, strength and its ease of construction.
-It is most certainly Athens’ main instrument of conquest at sea in the 5th century BC.
-The length of the ship is 35 to 40 m, the width is less than 6 m and the draught is around 1 m, for a total water displacement of 48 tons.
+The length of the ship is 35 to 40 m, the width is less than 6 m and the maximum draught is around 1.1 m, for a total water displacement of 48 tons for a fully loaded ship (a dry light-ship has a displacement of only 25 tons with a draught of ca. 0.9 m).
 170 oarsmen sit on three levels (or ‘rows’) with 85 oars per ship side.
 The ship is light and agile and enables the ramming manoeuvre by means of a bronze ram which is placed on the bow; this leads to the first really ‘naval’ battles.
 Its cruising speed under oar is around 5 to 7 knots (one knot = one nautical mile/hour = 1.8 km/h) and its top speed is 8 to 10 knots.

 Oars are around 4.2 m long.
 Oarsmen sit with their back to the bow, like modern oarsmen.
 The upper oar rests on an outrigger located in the oarbox, the middle oar rests on the topwale and the lower oar passes through an oarport.